mmlynari/LAr_scripts/HCal_scripts/README.md

 ## Important notes
 Due to the k4hep software migration, some of these scripts might not work in the newer releases, so here are a few notes
-- the scripts for running the simulation were tested in release source /cvmfs/sw.hsf.org/key4hep/setup.sh -r 2024-10-03
+- the scripts for running the simulation were tested in release source /cvmfs/sw.hsf.org/key4hep/setup.sh -r 2024-12-11
 - BRT training was synchronized with the nightly release on 6 September 2024
 - plotting scripts might require renaming some variable branches and containers following the latest updates
 - for running the simulation in newer releases, please use [this how-to](https://github.com/HEP-FCC/FCC-config/tree/main/FCCee/FullSim/ALLEGRO/ALLEGRO_o1_v03) and here is an example code for running the digi+reco step with HCal Barrel and Endcap: [link](https://github.com/HEP-FCC/k4RecCalorimeter/blob/main/RecFCCeeCalorimeter/tests/options/ALLEGRO_o1_v03_digi_reco.py)

+## General workflow
+- calibrate standalone HCal to EMscale (by changing the sampling fraction) and check performance with single electrons and charged pions (xml file needs to be changed to remove all other subdetectors)
+- look at the combined performance of ECal+HCal, one can use BDT calibration or benchmark method, see description below (for both of them updated parameters need to be derived)
+- one can look at the performance of calorimeter cells, sliding window clusters and topological clusters (neighbours and noise maps are required)

 ## HCal sampling fraction (SF) calculation
 For this, one needs to first remove ECal and other subdetectors in front of HCal in the geometry [xml file](https://github.com/mmlynari/LAr_scripts/blob/main/HCal_scripts/k4geo_Tilestandalone_xml/ALLEGRO_o1_v03_tileStandalone.xml) and run standalone HCal simulation for a FIXED THETA (e.g. for the barrel 68-69 degrees).